Content Updated March 2014

 Last week I was grateful to be asked to speak at a local Yoga Retreat run by my friend and yoga teacher, Alexa Nether.
-The retreat was held at the beautiful Clarendon Forest Retreat just a 30 minute drive inland from Forster.
-There was a big focus on relaxation and restoring energy levels and aside from two daily yoga sessions and a nightly yoga nidra, there was the most delicious vegetarian fare prepared by a local legend.
+The retreat was held at the beautiful Clarendon Forest Retreat just a 30-minute drive inland from Forster.
+There was a big focus on relaxation and restoring energy levels and aside from two daily yoga sessions and a nightly yoga nidra, there was delicious vegetarian fare prepared by a local legend.

 Vegetarians have been known to have one of the longest life expectancies, and a balanced plant-based diet can offer many health benefits including protection against;